openluopworld/skinny4felics/README.md

 # SKINNY4FELICS
 Implementation of Lightweight Block Cipher [SKINNY] based on [FELICS].
-Only the *encryptionKeySchedule.c*, *encrypt.c* and *decrypt.c* are given here.
-Note that, some optimizations have been given, but this is still NOT the best implementation.

 Only two versions are given here.
 They are SKINNY-128-128, whose block size is 128-bit with 128-bit key size, and SKINNY-64-128, whose block size is 64-bit with the same key size.